Yoruba music: Popular music

-Yorùbá music is regarded as one of the more important components of the modern Nigerian popular music scene.
-Although traditional Yoruba music was not influenced by foreign music the same cannot be said of modern-day Yoruba music which has evolved and adapted itself through contact with foreign instruments, talents and creativity.
-Interpretation involves rendering African, here Yoruba, musical expression using a mixture of instruments from different horizons.
+Yorùbá music is a huge part of Nigeria’s popular music today.
+While the old traditional style stayed original, modern Yorùbá music has changed over time by mixing in foreign instruments and new creative ideas from around the world.This means playing African music—specifically Yorùbá music—using a mix of instruments from all over the world.

 Yoruba music traditionally centred on folklore and spiritual/deity worship, utilising basic and natural instruments such as clapping of the hands.
-Playing music for a living was not something the Yorubas did and singers were referred to in a derogatory term of Alagbe, it is this derogation of musicians that made it not appeal to modern Yoruba at the time.
+Alagbe identifies a praise singer often from a family entrusted with sacred music, praise chanting, and ceremonial mediation.
 Although, it is true that music genres like the highlife played by musicians like Rex Lawson, Ebenezer Obey Segun Bucknor, Bobby Benson, etc., Fela Kuti's Afrobeat and King Sunny Adé's jùjú are all Yoruba adaptations of foreign music.
 These musical genres have their roots in large metropolitan cities like Lagos, Ibadan, and Port Harcourt where people and culture mix influenced by their rich culture.

-Some pioneering Jùjú musicians include Tunde King, Tunde Nightingale, Why Worry in Ondo and Ayinde Bakare,Dr. Orlando Owoh, Dele Ojo, Ik Dairo Moses Olaiya (Baba Sala). sakara played by the pioneers such as Ojo Olawale in Ibadan, Abibu Oluwa, Yusuf Olatunji, Sanusi Aka, Saka Layigbade.

-Apala, is another genre of Yoruba modern music which was played by spirited pacesetters such as Haruna Ishola, Sefiu Ayan, Ligali Mukaiba, Kasumu Adio, Yekini (Y.K.)
-Ajadi, etc.

-Fuji, which emerged in the late 60s/early 70s, as an offshoot of were/ajisari music genres, which were made popular by certain Ibadan singers/musicians such as the late Sikiru Ayinde Barrister, Alhaji Dauda Epo-Akara and Ganiyu Kuti or "Gani Irefin.

-Another popular genre is waka music played and popularized by Alhaja Batile Alake and, more recently, Salawa Abeni, Kuburat Alaragbo, Asanat Omo-Aje, Mujidat Ogunfalu, Misitura Akawe, Fatimo Akingbade, Karimot Aduke, and Risikat Abeawo.
-In both Ibadan (Nigeria's largest city), and Lagos (Nigeria's most populous city), these multicultural traditions were brought together and became the root of Nigerian popular music.
+Many famous artists helped start Jùjú music, such as Tunde King, Tunde Nightingale, Why Worry in Ondo, Ayinde Bakare, Dr. Orlando Owoh, Dele Ojo, IK Dairo, and Moses Olaiya (Baba Sala).
+At the same time, Sakara music was led by early players like Ojo Olawale in Ibadan, Abibu Oluwa, Yusuf Olatunji, Sanusi Aka, and Saka Layigbade.
+Apala is another modern Yoruba style made popular by energetic leaders like Haruna Ishola, Sefiu Ayan, Ligali Mukaiba, Kasumu Adio, and Yekini (Y.K.)
+Ajadi.
+Fuji music began in the late 60s and early 70s; it grew out of the "were" and "ajisari" styles and was made famous by Ibadan singers like Sikiru Ayinde Barrister, Alhaji Dauda Epo-Akara, and Ganiyu Kuti (Gani Irefin).
+Waka music is also very popular, thanks to Alhaja Batile Alake and others like Salawa Abeni, Kuburat Alaragbo, Asanat Omo-Aje, Mujidat Ogunfalu, Misitura Akawe, Fatimo Akingbade, Karimot Aduke, and Risikat Abeawo.
+In the big cities of Ibadan and Lagos, all these different styles came together to create the start of Nigerian popular music.